Basmah bint Saud Al Saud: Education

 In Beirut, Basmah bint Saud attended a French school.
 In Britain, she attended a Hertfordshire girls' school and a College in London, before spending two years studying in Switzerland.
 Basmah studied medicine, psychology and English literature at Beirut Arab University.
 In 1979, she graduated from high school at the Leaders College in the US.

 Basmah travelled between several European capital cities and the US, where she studied at various universities, before moving with her mother to Syria in 1983.
 These universities included Richmond in the UK and the American University in Lausanne, Switzerland, where she studied the social sciences.
 In 1984, she received BSc (Hons) Degree in Sociology from the National American University, then in 1986, went on to achieve MSc Degree in Social Economics and Political Science.

 Personal life

-In 1988 Princess Basmah was married to Shuja bin Nami bin Shahin Al Sharif, a member of the Al Sharif family.
+In 1988, Princess Basmah was married to Shuja bin Nami bin Shahin Al Sharif, a member of the Al Sharif family.
 They divorced in 2007.
-She is mother of five children.
-Her children, three daughters and two sons, are Saud, Sara, Samahir, Suhoud and Ahmad.
+She is mother of five children, three daughters and two sons.